Ankit-Laddha/froute/README.md

 [ ] Convert it to a CLI with ability to store some state.
 So people can add/edit/remove existing saved addresses.
 [ ] Show top 3 nearby supermarket with distance and transport options [ ] Show alternate routes also
-[ ] ...
+[ ] Show output in a MAP format instead of plain text [ ] ...
 ```